shephertz/App42-Tic-Tac-Toe/README.md

 			}
 	}
 ```
-__Create Game with face-book friends:__ To challenge your friend to play game.
+__Create Game with face-book friends:__ To challenge your friend to you have to use our Storage Service API.
 Game creation has been done in AsyncApp42ServiceApi.java

 ```